In this blog post, you are going to learn about the three types of sales funnels that I’ve used to generate multiple millions of dollars online.

 This is a page that shows our first product that is for sale.

-As for the price of this product… I have tested a huge range of price-points here, from $7 all the way up to $97.
+I have tested a huge range of price-points here, from $7 all the way up to $97.

 In our business, we are running a $27 special on a product that originally retailed at about $77.

-In other words, customers offer a massive discount
+In other words, offer customers a massive discount

 Now, after the OTO, after the customer has filled in their credit card info, we take them to another page where they are offered an upsell.